-Faculty who file an official transcript with Human Resources reflecting that they hold an earned doctorate from a nationally or regionally accredited institution or association recognized by the U.S. Secretary of Education, shall be awarded an increase in annual salary of \$3,000.
+Faculty who file an official transcript with Human Resources reflecting that they hold an earned doctorate, or a Masters of Fine Arts (MFA) from a nationally or regionally accredited institution or association recognized by the U.S. Secretary of Education, shall be awarded an increase in annual salary of \$3,5000.
 The doctoral stipend shall be awarded effective with the date of receipt of the official transcript with the Division of Human Resources.
 Personnel awarded the doctoral stipend may exceed the salary range by the amount of the stipend.
 Foreign credentials shall be evaluated by the College for U.S. equivalency.